Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Case Studies on Rigid-Soft Systems

 Concerning time discretization, \ac{DC}~\cite{kelly2017introduction} utilizes trapezoidal integration with $N = 100$ nodes over $t_f = \SI{2}{\second}$, whereas \ac{Box-IDDP} and \ac{NMPC} employ implicit Euler integration with a step size of $h = \SI{0.01}{\second}$.
 The latter methods solve~\eqref{eq:implicit_time} using the trust-region dogleg algorithm~\cite{coleman1996interior}, leveraging the analytical derivatives of~\eqref{eq:state-space}.
 Additionally, \ac{NMPC} uses a prediction horizon of \SI{1.0}{\second} ($p = 100$).
 The warm-start strategy is implemented by sequentially solving the reduced-order parameterizations detailed in Sec.~\ref{mb_opt:warm_start}.

 Figs. \ref{fig:soft_cartpole}--\ref{fig:soft_furuta3D} illustrate the swing-up tasks across the different systems.
 For each optimal controller, we show the control inputs and joint trajectories.
-To better isolate the strain modes, we report the spatially averaged strain of the soft links rather than the full configuration vector.
+To better isolate the strain modes, we report the spatially averaged angular strain $\bm{\kappa} \in \mathbb{R}^{3}$ and average linear strain $\bm{\sigma} \in \mathbb{R}^{3}$ of the soft links rather than the full configuration vector.
 Furthermore, for brevity, only the final results for the high-order systems are shown.